 Tapping the SS (Shutter Speed) option at the top of the screen gives you access to a range of shutter speed values shown in fractions of seconds.
 Shutter speed determines how long the shutter stays open for when a photo is being taken.

 Slow shutter speeds let more light in and are therefore needed when shooting in low light.
 You can also use slow shutter speeds to capture motion blur.
-To avoid camera shake and blurry photos when using slow shutter speeds, it’s best to use a tripod.
+To avoid camera shake and blurry photos when using slow shutter speeds, it’s best to use an iPhone tripod and iPhone tripod mount.

 Fast shutter speeds let in less light so are great for shooting in bright light.
 A fast shutter speed will freeze movement and doesn’t require the use of a tripod.